MitchBall/AMIDR/README.md

 - User Interface.ipynb: Where to perform AMIDR analysis.
 - User Interface Instructions.mp4: A short video tutorial of how to use the User Interface
 - amidr.py: Backend code for AMIDR analysis.
 Experienced users can feel free to edit.

+# Citation
+Please cite with the built-in github citation tool generated from the CITATION.cff file.
+A published and citable JES article will be released soon.